Allchorne3/NewSassTemplate/README.md

 ---------------------------------------------------------------------------------

-**NOTE**: This project uses a newer standard of SASS (Dart), so the way that sass is implemented is different.
-This project uses "@use" and "@forward" instead of "@import".
+<b style="color: greenyellow;">**NOTES**

-**NOTE**: YOU WILL NEED TO HAVE NODE.JS INSTALLED.
-TO CHECK IF YOU HAVE IT, TYPE "node -v" INTO TERMINAL AND IF IT SHOWS YOU A VERSION THEN GREAT.
+YOU WILL NEED TO HAVE NODE.JS INSTALLED.
+TO CHECK IF YOU HAVE IT, TYPE "NODE -V" INTO TERMINAL AND IF IT SHOWS YOU A VERSION THEN GREAT.
 IF NOT, THEN INSTALLED IT FROM THE NODE.JS WEBSITE

+This project uses a newer standard of SASS (Dart), so the way that sass is implemented is different.
+This project uses "@use" and "@forward" instead of "@import".</b>

 ---------------------------------------------------------------------------------
 <br>

-### **STARTING THE PROJECT**
+## **STARTING THE PROJECT**

 To start this project, open terminal (Ctrl + ') and type "npm install".
 This will install all the dependencies needed for this project stated in the package.json file.
 You will have a newly created folder called "node_modules" with all the necessary files